pwr-Solaar/Solaar/docs/capabilities.md

 Not all such devices supported in Solaar as information needs to be added to Solaar for each device type that directly connects.

-Most devices forget changed settings when the are turned off or go into a power-saving mode.
-Solaar keeps track of the settings that it has changed.
-The Solaar GUI application notices when devices reconnect and applies the remembered settings to the device.
-This is done independently on each computer that Solaar runs on.
-As a result if a device is switched between different computers Solaar can apply different settings on different computers.

 ## HID++